Licensing Basics

 It's important to note that anything that is covered in a license is subject to negotiation between the library and the vendor.
 That does not meant that terms will be accepted between the parties, but if something is unfavorable or not in the best interests of your institution and patrons, then that needs to be discussed by all parties.

 These model licenses are invaluable not only from a practicing perspective but also from an educational perspective.
-The more you review, the more comfortable you will become working with them.
+The more you review them, the more comfortable you will become working with them.
 And, as we will learn in the next section, one of the most important parts of the negotiating process is being prepared to negotiate.
 That entails being familiar with the basic license model.

 Readings / References